Individual risk assessment: Comments and recommendations by the NBB

 - and all other information collected as part of its due diligence on business relationships and occasional transactions.

 As soon as they have an overall view of the ML/FT risk factors they have identified, financial institutions can determine the ML/FT risk level associated with the intended business relationship or occasional transaction.
 This could be done by assigning a score to each of the risk factors identified and combining these scores to determine the level of ML/FT risk.
-As highlighted in the ESAs Risk Factor Guidelines of 4 January 2018 (p.
-16, paragraphs 36 and 37), when obliged entities weight risk factors in this way, they “should make an informed judgement about the relevance of different risk factors in the context of a business relationship or occasional transaction. (...) for example, firms may decide that a customer’s personal links to a jurisdiction associated with higher ML/TF risk is less relevant in light of the features of the product they seek”.
+As highlighted in the EBA Risk Factor Guidelines of 1 March 2021 (p.
+37, paragraphs 3.5. and 3.6.), when obliged entities weight risk factors in this way, they “should make an informed judgement about the relevance of different risk factors in the context of a business relationship, anoccasional transaction or their business. (...)
+For example, firms may decide that a customer’s personal links to a jurisdiction associated with higher ML/TF risk is less relevant in light of the features of the product they seek”.
 Moreover, they also stress that “the weight given to each of these factors is likely to vary from product to product and customer to customer (or category of customer) and from one firm to another.
 When weighting risk factors, firms should ensure that:

 - weighting is not unduly influenced by just one factor;